surniaulula/wpsso/README.md

 * GitHub: https://github.com/SurniaUlula/wpsso
 * WordPress.org: https://wordpress.org/plugins/wpsso/developers/

+<h4>Version 3.0 (2015/04/12)</h4>

+* **New Features**
+	* Removed the 'Free to Pro version' self-update feature from the Free version code base, and moved it to a new *Free* extension called "WPSSO Pro Update Manager (WPSSO UM)".
+	* **Added 36 options from the Pro version General settings page back into the Free version** (except for the Twitter Card options, which remains a Pro version feature).
+	* Added a new "Video Embed HTML" and "Video URL" fields to the user Social Settings metabox (Pro version).
+	* When viewing plugin settings using the "Basic Options View", a new link is now available bellow each settings metabox to unhide / show all options.
+	* Added a new WPSSO_DOCTYPE_PRIORITY constant to manage the 'language_attributes' hook priority.
+* **Improvements**
+	* Additional performance improvements for non-debug mode by further centralizing debug mode checks.
+	* Renamed the 'Pro Licenses' settings page to 'Extension Plugins and Pro Licenses'.
+	* Added the "WPSSO Pro Update Manager (WPSSO UM)" *Free* extension plugin to the 'Extension Plugins and Pro Licenses' settings page.
+	* Changed *default* image widths from 800px to 600px (lowest recommended value for Facebook).
+	* Added a get_og_video(), get_og_image(), and reset_options() method to the WpssoUser class.
+* **Bugfixes**
+	* Fixed the use of custom images from the user / profile Social Settings metabox.

 <h4>Version 2.9 (2015/04/02)</h4>

-* **Bugfixes**
+* **New Features**
+	* Added an "SSO" separator to clearly identify WPSSO setting pages in the WordPress Settings list.
+	* Added a new "Image Dimensions" settings page under the WordPress Settings menu item.
-	* Fixed the saving of WPSSO option pages under the WordPress "Settings" menu item.
+	* Added a new "Website / Business Social Accounts" settings page under the WordPress Settings menu item.
+	* Added MySpace to the list of social contact methods added to user profile pages.
 * **Improvements**
 	* Further performance improvements for non-debug mode by centralizing debug mode checks.
 	* Removed the "LinkedIn" tab on the SSO General settings page, and added an "Others" tab (which includes LinkedIn, Instagram, and MySpace business URLs).
 	* Refactored the WPSSO settings tab layout to allow excess tabs to continue onto a second line.
 	* When checking for duplicate meta tags in posts / pages, constants are defined to disable caching plugins for that webpage request.
+* **Bugfixes**
+	* Fixed the saving of WPSSO option pages under the WordPress "Settings" menu item.

+<h4>Version 2.8.5 (2015/03/26)</h4>

 * **New Features**
-	* Added an "SSO" separator to clearly identify WPSSO setting pages in the WordPress Settings list.
-	* Added a new "Image Dimensions" settings page under the WordPress Settings menu item.
-	* Added a new "Website / Business Social Accounts" settings page under the WordPress Settings menu item.
-	* Added MySpace to the list of social contact methods added to user profile pages.

-<h4>Version 2.8.5 (2015/03/26)</h4>

-* **Bugfixes**
+	* *None*
-	* Added a check for `$_SERVER['HTTP_USER_AGENT']` before using its value in the SucomUtil::crawler_name() method.
 * **Improvements**
 	* The 'Add Hidden Debug Messages' option now disables only the transient cache, instead of both the transient and WP object caches.
 	* The `SucomDebug::mark()` method now adds the microtime to its debug log entries.